zopefoundation/zopetoolkit/index.rst

 We recommend you update your existing code to import from the new packages if possible.
-The transition support and ``zope.app.*`` support is limited: the legacy support will be officially retired from the ZTK after January 1, 2011.
+The transition support and ``zope.app.*`` support is limited: the legacy support will be officially retired from the ZTK in subsequent releases.

 Migration issues